Notes On… PRIDE

 PRIDE begins in the places where shame once lived; in the locker rooms, the pews, the bedrooms where we first learned to hide.
 It begins in the voice that trembled when we said, “This is who I am,” and found, to our surprise, that the world didn’t end.

 To be queer and alive is already a miracle.
-To be queer and joyful is rebellion.
+To be queer and joyful is a form of rebellion.

 PRIDE is not just about being out.
 It is about being whole.
-Not just rainbow flags, but the full spectrum of our lives, the fear, the flair, the fatigue.
+Not just rainbows, but the full spectrum—fear, flair, fatigue.
 The faith it takes to keep showing up.
-The families we build when our own couldn’t see us.
-The softness we hold sacred.
-The sex we had to fight to de-shame.
-The silence we turned into songs.
+The families we make when our own can’t see us.
+The softness we learn to protect.
+The sex we had to unshame.
+The silence we turned into music.

 As a therapist, I’ve sat with clients who still whisper their truth like it’s a sin.
 Who apologize for how they love.
 Who carry generations of disapproval in their nervous systems.
 And yet, I have also seen those same clients take their first full breath.
 Stand taller.
 Reclaim joy not as decoration, but as a therapeutic necessity.